Under the Knife

 …an then we have this spot (sorry, I can’t identify the artist) that imagines disastrous consequences for the Empire State Building’s “mooring mast” (which was never used as such)…

-…for our cartoons, we begin with Sewell Johnson’s lone contribution to the New Yorker
+…for our cartoons, we begin with Sewell Johnson’s lone contribution to The New Yorker

 Carl Rose was at the movies…

-Izzy Klein warmed things up in this parlor scene…
+Isadore Klein warmed things up in this parlor scene…

 Alan Dunn justified the existence of thriller author Edgar Wallace